panguojun/Coordinate-System/README.md

 ```
 This will allow you to leverage the powerful features of the coord3 class in Python for your mathematical and computational needs.

+## Computational Advantages

+1. **Symbolic Clarity**: Matches mathematical notation in code
+2. **Automatic Differentiation**: Built-in differential operations
+3. **Metric Awareness**: Natural handling of scaled/curved spaces
+4. **Type Safety**: Prevents invalid operations at compile time

+## Conclusion

+The Coord framework provides a unified language for:
+- Geometric transformations
+- Differential geometry
+- Physical reference frames
+- Lie-theoretic operations

+By overloading algebraic operations, it creates a computational syntax that mirrors mathematical intuition while remaining efficient for computer implementation.
+This approach bridges the gap between abstract mathematics and practical computation, particularly in fields requiring rigorous treatment of coordinate systems and their transformations.

+##  Paper online
+https://zenodo.org/records/14435614

 ## Code Compilation and Usage
 Regarding the compilation and usage of these codes, due to some codes being related to the company's confidentiality policy, I can only release a part of the codes.
 However, the key points are transparent.
 You can combine these coordinate system codes with your own vector library for use, or directly use the Python version (currently, it only supports the Windows version).
 I hope this can be helpful and inspiring to you.

-##  Paper online
-https://zenodo.org/records/14435614